apenella/go-docker-builder/README.md

 ## Examples
 You could find examples about how to you build, push or pull docker images using `go-docker-build` on the [exmples](https://github.com/apenella/go-docker-builder/tree/master/examples) repository folder.

-> Note: On the examples, are used unexisting values for users, passowrd or registry hosts.
-If you would like test any example, take care to modify these values.
+Each example is provided by a Makefile which starts the environment required by the test and runs the test.

 ```
 .
-|-- build-and-push
+├── build-and-push
-|   |-- build-and-push.go
+│   ├── build-and-push.go
-|   `-- files
+│   ├── files
-|       `-- Dockerfile
+│   │   └── Dockerfile
+│   └── Makefile
-|-- build-git-context
+├── build-git-context
-|   `-- build.go
+│   ├── build-git-context.go
+│   └── Makefile
-|-- build-git-context-auth
+├── build-git-context-auth
-|   `-- build.go
+│   ├── build-git-context-auth.go
+│   └── Makefile
-|-- build-path-context
+├── build-path-context
-|   |-- build.go
+│   ├── build-path-context.go
-|   `-- files
+│   ├── files
-|       `-- Dockerfile
+│   │   ├── Dockerfile
+│   │   └── etc
+│   │       └── config
+│   │           └── file.cfg
+│   └── Makefile
+├── copy-remote
+│   ├── copy-remote.go
+│   └── Makefile
-`-- push
+└── push
-    `-- push.go
+    └── push.go
 ```

 ### List of examples